 - judging vs perceiving

-The second possible letter or preference is either sensing (S) or intuition (N), and this describes how you gather information about the world around you.
-This can be thought of as what information you tend to trust or rely on the most, with S relying more on the five senses— so what you can actually see, hear, experience— and N relying more on intuition and imagination.
-If you find that you look for facts and are more pragmatic about solving problems, you may lean more towards sensing; however, if you tend to need to process information more slowly and use your own internal experiences and gut to guide you, then you are using intuition.
+Sensing (S) or intuition (N) describes how you gather information about the world around you.
+This can be thought of as what information you tend to trust or rely on the most, with S relying more on their 5 senses and N relying more on intuition and imagination.

-Third, we have thinking (T) vs feeling (F), and this tends to be relatively straightforward in terms of what each letter symbolizes.
-This preference describes your decision making and how you seek resolution to the information you have taken in via sensing or intuiting.
-Those who are more inclined towards T will work to be impartial and base their decisions on truth and logic while individuals more inclined towards F will instead focus more on human values and the impact their decisions have on others.
+Thinking (T) vs feeling (F) describes your decision making and how you seek resolution to the information you have taken in.
+Those who are more inclined towards T will work to be impartial and base their decisions on logic, while individuals more inclined towards F will instead focus on human values and the impact their actions and decisions have on others.

-The last possible preference is either judging (J) or perceiving (P) and describes how a person responds to planning and goal setting as well as life in general.
-If you find yourself needing everything planned out and wanting more predictability, you are likely more of a J type.
-However, if the idea of having to preschedule your plans and having to decide your long-term goals makes you more anxious, then you are likely more of a P. Another way to think about this is that J’s will prefer structure while P’s tend to prefer flexibility and spontaneity.
+A preference for either judging (J) or perceiving (P) describes how a person responds to planning and goal setting as well as life in general.
+If you find yourself needing everything planned out and wanting more predictability, you are likely more of a J. However, if you prefer things to be more flexible and spontaneous, you are likely more of a P.

-Ultimately, your 4-letter code says a lot about who you are as well as how you interact with and understand the world around you.
-It can also help you clarify how you make decisions and how you prefer to approach your time and your life.
-While it is not an exact science, in many ways this information can be helpful in deciding on a major or a career in terms of how well your choice will fit your particular type.
+Ultimately, your 4-letter code can say a lot about who you are as well as how you interact with and understand the world around you.
+It can also help you clarify how you make decisions and how you prefer to approach your life.
+Below we examine some of the MBTI’s strengths and weaknesses.

-It can also be helpful to consider what your talents or strengths are when choosing a career path or major.
-The Clifton Strengths Assessment, also called the Clifton Strengths Finder is an assessment that helps you identify areas that you excel in to help guide your career decisions.
-It works by assessing your strengths across 4 different domains:
+The Clifton Strengths Assessment, also known as the Gallup Test, can identify areas that you excel in to help guide your career decisions.
+It assesses your strengths across 4 domains:

 - Executing – your ability to achieve goals and accomplish tasks